|Applies to:||Original Policy Date:||Date of Last Review:||Approved by:|

 - A health and safety proposal, indicating how the program will respond to emergency situations such as inclement weather, a missing Minor, and illness or injuries.
 This must also include a plan for proper storage and distribution of participants’ medicines (if applicable) and establish any additional necessary protocols regarding the good health of Minor participants.

-Non-University entities use of university facilities for programs involving minors requires approval from the Office of Compliance and Risk Management and from Campus Services.
+Non-University entities use of university facilities for programs involving minors requires approval from the Office of Compliance and Risk Management and from University Events and Protocol.
 The Responsible Party must execute a Facility Use Agreement and provide proof of primary and excess insurance coverage for acts of sexual abuse or molestation committed by its representatives, employees and volunteers in an amount of not less than $1 million dollars per occurrence with a $2 million aggregate amount and $3 million dollar excess/umbrella coverage for the policy period.
 A Certificate of Insurance (COI) must be provided to the Office of Compliance and Risk Management and to Procurement Management ten days before use of facilities begins.

 Additional insurance specific to a university-sponsored program or event involving Minors may be necessary.
 Programs should check with the Office of Compliance and Risk Management for more information.